Skip to main content

 In addition to providing their employees with one hour of paid leave for every 30 hours worked, up to at least 48 hours each year, employers are required to:

-• include the total number of earned sick and safe time hours available for use, as well as the total number of earned sick and safe time hours used, on earnings statements provided to employees at the end of each pay period;
+• provide employees with the total number of earned sick and safe time hours available for use, as well as the total number of earned sick and safe time hours used at the end of each pay period;

 • provide employees with a notice by Jan.
 1, 2024 — or at the start of employment, whichever is later — in English and in an employee’s primary language if that is not English, informing them about earned sick and safe time; and